WeblateOrg/weblate/docs/admin/install.rst

         python-django-compressor python-django-crispy-forms \
         python-djangorestframework python-dateutil

-    # Optional for database backend
+    # Optional packages for database backend:

-    apt-get install python-pymysql   # For MySQL on Ubuntu apt-get install python-mysqldb   # For MySQL on Debian apt-get install python-psycopg2  # For PostgreSQL
+    # For MySQL on Ubuntu (if using Ubuntu package for Django)
+    apt-get install python-pymysql
+    # For MySQL on Debian (or Ubuntu if using upstream Django packages)
+    apt-get install python-mysqldb
+    # For PostgreSQL
+    apt-get install python-psycopg2

 On older versions, some required dependencies are missing or outdated, so you need to install several Python modules manually using pip: